rachelf21/3140_Covid_States_Web_App/README.md

 ## Deployment

-To upload to Heroku, all files must be in a repository.
 Create a Procfile and add the following line of code:

 ```
 web: gunicorn app:app
 ```

-Then push the files to Heroku by running the following commands.

-For a more detailed step-by-step explannation, read [Deploying with Git](https://devcenter.heroku.com/articles/git).
+Use git to deploy to Heroko.
+Follow the steps below, or for a more detailed step-by-step explannation, read [Deploying with Git](https://devcenter.heroku.com/articles/git).

 ```
 git remote add herokoaddress - look up this command